kakaa2993/Coffee-and-Wifi/README.md

 # Coffee and Wi-Fi

-A website build with Flask and HTML5 & CSS5.
+## About The Website:
-This website is collection of cafes with data on power socket available, wifi speed and coffee quality.
+This website is collection of cafes ☕ with data on power socket 🔌 available, wifi 📶 speed and coffee quality, and you can also add more cafe stors to the database.